-- The levels of noise generated during construction of the pipeline and power stations (e.g. access roads, camp sites) should be assessed against current typical background levels. - The potential environmental harm of noise at all potentially sensitive places, in particular, any places of work, residence, should be quantified and compared with objectives, standards to be achieved and measurable indicators. - Proposals to minimise or eliminate these effects should be provided, including details of any screening, lining, enclosing or mounding, or timing schedules for construction and operations that would minimise environmental harm and environmental nuisance from noise and vibration. - Assessment should be made of the potential emission of low-frequency noise (noise with components below 200Hz) from the power stations.
-If necessary, measures should be described for reducing the intensity of these components. - Where relevant, noise impact on nearby noise sensitive receptors should be assessed for maximum noise events, and for a time weighted average daily record.
-The impact of train movements on any nearby noise sensitive receptors should be indicated.
+- The levels of noise generated during construction and operation of the rail line and ancillary activities (e.g. access roads, camp sites) should be assessed against current typical background levels. - The potential environmental harm of noise at all potentially sensitive places, in particular any places of work or residence, should be quantified and compared with objectives, standards to be achieved and measurable indicators. - This should also include environmental harm on terrestrial animals. - Proposals to minimise or eliminate these effects should be provided, including details of any screening, lining, enclosing or mounding along the corridor, or timing schedules for construction and operations that would minimise environmental harm and environmental nuisance from noise and vibration. - Assessment should be made of the potential emission of low-frequency noise (noise with components below 200Hz) from trains and major items of plant or equipment.
+If necessary, measures should be described for reducing the intensity of these components. - Where relevant, noise impact on nearby noise sensitive receptors should be assessed for maximum noise events, (e.g. train movements), and for a time weighted average daily record.
+The impact of additional train movement, including loading, unloading and shunting at North Goonyella mine and Newlands mine, on any nearby noise sensitive receptors should be indicated.

-4.11 Waste
+4.9 Waste

-4.11.1 Waste Generation
+4.9.1 Waste Generation

-Identify and describe all sources of waste associated with construction, operation and decommissioning of the pipeline.
+Identify and describe all sources of waste associated with construction, operation and decommissioning of the rail line.
 Describe all activities including:

-• Chemical and mechanical processes conducted on the construction sites/camps (e.g. chemical storage, sewage treatment, power generation, fuel burning, mechanical workshop, fuel storage).

-- The amount and characteristics of solid and liquid waste produced on-site by the Project. - Any waste treatment process involved, including site drainage and erosion controls. - Selection criteria, and show on the map likely run off/stormwater discharge points. - Hazardous materials to be stored and/or used on-site, provide their Material Safety Data Sheets and environmental toxicity data and biodegradability for raw materials and final products.
+- Chemical and mechanical processes conducted on the construction sites/camps (e.g. chemical storage, sewage treatment, power generation, fuel burning, mechanical workshop, diesel storage). - The amount and characteristics of solid and liquid waste produced on-site (rail corridor, construction camps) by the Project. - Any waste treatment process involved, including site drainage and erosion controls. - Selection criteria, and show on the map likely run off/stormwater discharge points. - Hazardous materials to be stored and/or used on-site, provide their Material Safety Data Sheets and environmental toxicity data and biodegradability for raw materials and final products.